lokka30/lokka30/README.md

 * [SpigotMC](https://www.spigotmc.org/resources/beddefender-for-1-7-x-1-17-x.84183/) or [GitHub](https://github.com/lokka30/BedDefender)

 ## Libraries
+These are resources that plugin developers can use to (hopefully) enhance their plugins.

 ### 🌠 MicroLib
 * A small collection of Java code that I use in most of my plugins.
 I've designed it so other people can easily use it as well :)
 * [SpigotMC](https://www.spigotmc.org/resources/microlib-for-1-7-x-1-17-x.84017/) or [GitHub](https://github.com/lokka30/MicroLib)

 ## 🏗️ Work in Progress
+I'm gradually working on these shiny new resources.
+Expect to see them on Spigot in the future 😉

 ### 💰 ElementalEconomy
 * A successor to my old Economy plugin, PhantomEconomy - but with *far* better execution.